 if you haven't read my article on SEO for beginners

-, you should check it out first to gain the basic understanding of how Search Engines work and why keywords are important.
+, you should check it out first to gain a basic understanding of how Search Engines work and why keywords are important.

 What are keywords